tessceciliaj/tess-talk/README.md

 We appreciate your support and look forward to making TESS TALK the ultimate tool for building connections and fostering meaningful conversations.

 ## About the Developer
 TESS TALK was developed by Luna Grace.
 As a passionate creator, I strive to build products that bring people together and make their lives more enjoyable.
-If you have any questions or would like to connect, feel free to reach out to me at Therese@lunagrace.tech.
+If you have any questions or would like to connect, feel free to reach out to me at Tess@devtess.com.

 ## Thank you for using TESS TALK, and let the conversations begin!